mikewurtz/taskman/docs/taskman-design.md

   taskman start --user-id <user-id> [--server-address <host:port>] [--help] -- <command> [args...]

 Description:
   Start a new task by executing the specified command.
-The command may be passed as a quoted string (for shell interpretation), or as separate arguments if no shell features are needed.
 The --user-id flag is required to identify the client initiating the request.

 Arguments:
   <command> [args...]
         The command to execute, followed by any optional arguments.
-The command can be passed as:
+The command should be passed as:
-        - A quoted string for shell interpretation (e.g., "ls /myFolder | grep foo")
-        - A command with space-separated arguments (e.g., ls /myFolder)
+        - A command with space-separated arguments (e.g., ls /myFolder or sh -c 'command with spaces')

         The binary can be a full path or must exist in the system's PATH.
         Example: "ls"